rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 ------

+## Backup

-## BIP-32, BIP-39, and BIP-44 Standards
+### BIP-32, BIP-39, and BIP-44 Standards

-Trezor follows several BIP standards, widely used inside the industry, such as:
+To make backup and restoration on a new wallet easier, Trezor implements several known standards.
+They are also at the origin of some of them (BIP-39 & BIP-44)

 - **[BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)**: Enables the creation of **hierarchical deterministic (HD) wallets**, which allow users to derive multiple private and public keys from a single seed.
 - **[BIP-39](https://en.bitcoin.it/wiki/BIP_0039)**: Governs the creation of mnemonic seed phrases for easy wallet backups.